plone/training/docs/mastering-plone/volto_custom_addon.md

 See {ref}`voting-story-backend-package-label` for extending Plone with backend add-ons.
 ````

 As soon as you have repeating needs in Volto projects, you will want to move the code to an add-on that can be applied to multiple projects.
-One of several ways to start with a new add-on is the [cookieplone](https://github.com/plone/cookieplone) cookiecutter template.
+One of several ways to start with a new add-on is the [cookieplone](https://github.com/plone/cookieplone) Cookiecutter template.

 (volto-custom-addon-preparation-label)=